sitle/artifact-deployer/README.md

 ---

 A Chef Cookbook that wraps the (Apache) Maven recipe that makes dependency fetching and unpacking dead easy.
+It also adds some DNS and JVM utils to automate Solr Cloud deployment on AWS

 Here's how you can deploy Apache Solr on a running Apache Tomcat: